| The Times Leader October 13th 1930

 life is like a flower; it will soon wither away.
 I want to eat and live now.

 What does it matter to me what will happen in a hundred years?"
+Another miner who was

 travelling hundred the same compartment nodded approval and said: